Salimullah Muslim Hall: History

 On 27 May 1912, the British government formed the "Nathan Committee" on establishing a residential hall-based university.
 The Calcutta University Commission recommended a hall for the Muslim students in order to maintain their own culture and religion.
 Based on the Nathan Committee's report and the recommendation of the Calcutta University commission, the government of India prepared the Dhaka University bill.
 The bill was passed by the Indian Law Assembly with the viceroy and governor general Lord Reading agreeing to the bill on 23 March 1920.
 The university began enrolling students on 10 July 1921.

 Dhaka University began with three halls: the Muslim Hall (Salimullah Muslim Hall), Jagannath Hall, and Dhaka Hall (later renamed Shahidullah Hall).
 The Muslim Hall was originally on the first floor of the Secretariat House.
 The largest room on the ground floor was divided into a dining room, kitchen, common room, library, and other rooms.
 In the first year of Dhaka University, the Muslim Hall housed 75 students out of a total of 178 Muslim residential and attached students.
 Associate Professor Ahmed Fazlur Rahman was appointed as Provost of Salimullah Muslim Hall.
-Two house tutors were also appointed: Fakhruddin Ahmed, who supervised the students, and Muhammad Shahidullah, in charge of religious instruction.
+Two house tutors were also appointed: Fakhruddin Ahmed, who supervised the students, and Muhammad Shahidullah, who was in charge of religious instruction.